 Testing & Employment Process

-Clarksville Fire Rescue tests for firefighters once a year.
 All segments of the testing process are pass/fail.

-WHAT IS THE FIREFIGHTER ENTRY LEVEL EXAM?
+WHAT IS THE FIREFIGHTER HIRING PROCESS?

-The exam consists of three phases.
+The hiring process consists of five phases.

 PHASE 1 – WRITTEN EXAM